I explore with a gluten-free baking expert the elusive perfect homemade gluten-free loaf – it’s really possible!

-- 27:37 – Chris uses a variety of things including yeast, sourdough, a fermented honey water (a 50/50 mix of raw honey and water and he leaves it to ferment), as well as a grape ferment from his own garden.
+- 27:37 – Chris uses a variety of things including yeast, sourdough, a fermented honey water (a 50/50 mix of raw honey (use the code Katie15 for 15% off at that site!) and water and he leaves it to ferment), as well as a grape ferment from his own garden.

 Above: Chris’s Gluten-free Sourdough Bucket Millet Braided Bread – he says this braid isn’t even a good one! 😮

 When starting a sourdough starter, of a gluten-free nature, is it necessary to mix several different grains or stick with the same grain?
 Let’s say I just want one jar in my kitchen for gluten-free sourdough.
 What would you recommend?
 (29:28)

 - 29:57 – Chris suggests for the new sourdough gluten-free starter going with a quinoa starter.
 Very robust and easy to use.
 It’s very quick to spring back to life if unused for a period of time.
 We are working on this starter right now and will report soon about how it’s going!!!
 You can see a bit of our experimentation (and success!) on Instagram, especially the saved story. –Katie

 - Millet: yeasty flavor similar to a beer

 - Brown rice: grassy, chardonnay flavor and aroma.

 - 31:07 – It is ok to use any sourdough starter in a bread since the amount you use will not greatly impact the flavor of your final product.
 Buckwheat is the only one that you should use if you really want a sour sourdough flavor.